cheminfo/nmrium-docs/blog/2023-08-01-newsletter.md

 3. **A new method of displaying peaks has been implemented**; peak labels are now visible at the top of the screen, although the option to switch back to the previous mode is still available.

 ![displaying-peaks](/newsletters/2023/august/displaying-peaks.gif)

-We are committed to enhancing NMRium.
-If you have any suggestions, please do not hesitate to contact us.
-All the best,
-The NMRium team